Richland County COVID-19 Small Business Emergency Relief Grant Program – ROUND 2

 I have questions about or need help with the application, what should I do?

 We have set up a dedicated email address at firstname.lastname@example.org or you are welcome to call the Chamber office for guidance at 419-522-3211.
-We are holding two informational sessions about the program – Thursday, September 3rd at 9:00am (register here) and Friday, September 4th at 12:00pm (register here).
+We are holding five informational sessions about the program –

 Where did the funding come from for this program?

-Richland County and the City of Mansfield received federal funding through the CARES Act.
-The Richland County Commissioners and the City of Mansfield have opted to utilize some of this funding towards a grant program supporting small businesses in Richland County/Mansfield and have utilized the Chamber to facilitate the program.
-Some other municipalities have shown interest in contributing to the program.
-Should they opt in, it is possible more applications could be processed and awarded funding.
-Unfortunately, it is likely we will be unable to fund all of the qualified applications we receive.
+Richland County received federal funding through the CARES Act.
+The Richland County Commissioners have opted to utilize some of this funding towards a grant program supporting small businesses in Richland County and have utilized the Chamber to facilitate the program.
+Unfortunately, it is unlikely we will be unable to fund all of the qualified applications we receive.

 Will everyone who applies receive a grant?

 We expect a high volume of applications and have a limited amount of funds to disperse so it is very unlikely that every business will receive a grant.
-However, additional funding may become available so we encourage you to apply even if you do not receive funding in the first round.
-If additional funds become available, we will continue to use the list of eligible applicants that is generated during this round of applications.
+However, additional funding may become available so we encourage you to apply.
+If additional funds become available, we will continue to use the list of eligible applicants that is generated during this second round of applications.

 How long will the application take to fill out?